enaon/K.I.T.T.Y/README.md

 # This is a DIY automatic cat litter box.

-## 3/8/2025 update: V2 is now ready, way more capable, and it now supports pellets, it does the sifting part automatically.
-Documantation uptate will follow.
+### 3/8/2025 update: V2 is now ready, way more capable, and it now supports pellets, it does the sifting part automatically.
+Documentation uptate will follow.

 ## Keynotes:
 1. Battery powered.